The Kind of Stories I Write

 I really don’t think I can be categorized as a writer, unless it is for my compassion for all that lives.
 Even so, I no longer allow that compassion to make me a doormat.
 How different that is from some of my earlier years!
 I’ve been a writer since I was a very young child.
 In fact, my poor mother’s difficult labor has sometimes been attributed to the pencil thought seen behind her stubborn baby’s ear!

 I published my first work at the age of 16.
 A professional writer for many years, I’m first and foremost a lifetime lover of animals in all their varieties.
-I have been and in many instances, still am: a nanny, an office supervisor, a marketing and sales administrator, a technical writer, an editor, a journalist, a photographer, a family history enthusiast, a church choir member, a volunteer worker, a daughter, a sister, an aunt, a cousin, a friend, a wife.
+I have been and in many instances, still am: a nanny, an office supervisor, a marketing and sales administrator, a technical writer, an editor, a journalist, a copywriter, a photographer, a family history enthusiast, a church choir member, a volunteer worker, a daughter, a sister, an aunt, a cousin, a friend, a wife.
 I still read as much as possible, and occasionally still knit and crochet.
 Although I’ve had to give up playing tennis, I still treasure finding a quiet beach to walk on.
 That’s becoming increasingly more difficult due to 24-hour traffic gridlock in parts of Southern California.
 A move elsewhere seems logical and likely.

 I’m currently working on several novels for grownups and stories for children.
 I hold a Bachelor of Arts degree in English, with a minor in Communications, from Weber State University in Ogden, Utah.
 For those to whom it might matter, I graduated Magna Cum Laude with additional honors.